panmengxin/SST_malaria_paper/README.md

 ## Ethical Considerations
 - **Data Bias**: Malaria incidence data may underrepresent remote areas.
 - **Generalizability**: Validated for Loreto; applicability to other regions untested.

+# Step 3: Dynamic SST index identification
+- To select the high correlation region over tropical ocean as the SST monitoring regions for each cluster.
+Dynamic SST index is the average SST anomaly over the monitoring regions.

+# Final Step: Prediction performance assessment by generalized linear model (GLM).